hseeberger/akka-sse/README.md

 [![Build Status](https://travis-ci.org/hseeberger/akka-sse.svg?branch=master)](https://travis-ci.org/hseeberger/akka-sse)

-Akka SSE adds support for [Server-Sent Events](http://www.w3.org/TR/eventsource) (SSE) – a lightweight and standardized technology for pushing notifications from a HTTP server to a HTTP client – to akka-http.
+Akka SSE adds support for [Server-Sent Events](http://www.w3.org/TR/eventsource) (SSE) – a lightweight and standardized technology for pushing notifications from a HTTP server to a HTTP client – to Akka HTTP.
 In contrast to [WebSocket](http://tools.ietf.org/html/rfc6455), which enables two-way communication, SSE only allows for one-way communication from the server to the client.
 If that's all you need, SSE offers advantages, because it's much simpler and relies on HTTP only.